pcraster/pcraster/documentation/python_modelling_framework/ModellingFrameworks.rst

 The script `runScript.py` creates an instance of the user model which is passed to the static framework afterwards. `staticModel.run()` executes the initial section of the user model.

 ..
 CW add: Note that this minimal setup does not do anything;
 .. <function>pass</function> is the Python stub for not doing anything.
-In reality there wil be modelling code at the spots of the <function>pass</function> statement.
+In reality there will be modelling code at the spots of the <function>pass</function> statement.

 Example
 ^^^^^^^